 - This is also often used in adaptations:

-- Eddie Brock in The Spectacular Spiderman as a fellow student to Peter, and in Spiderman The Animated Series (and the comics) he is a Rival Reporter to Parker.
-Several other characters appear in Spiderman The Animated Series before becoming their alter egoes, most notably Norman and Harry Osborn, and the former appears long before his transformation into Spiderman's archenemy: The Green Goblin.
+- Eddie Brock in The Spectacular Spider-Man as a fellow student to Peter, and in Spider-Man: The Animated Series (and the comics) he is a rival reporter to Parker.
+Several other characters appear in The Animated Series before becoming their alter egos, most notably Norman and Harry Osborn, and the former appears long before his transformation into the Green Goblin.
 Other examples include Felicia Hardy, who takes several seasons to become her comics identity of The Black Cat, and Michael Morbius, who has several appearances before becoming Morbius the Living Vampire.

-- Averted with Curt Conner in the Sam Raimi movies.
+- Averted with Curt Connors in the Sam Raimi movies.

 - Samuel Sterns, the character who will eventually become The Leader, appears pre-villainy turn being a secondary character in The Incredible Hulk.